mMrBun/AIPC/README.md

 ## Quick Start

-Place put the retrieval model in the retriever/retriever_model directory.
+Place the retrieval model in the retriever/retriever_model directory.

 |      Model       |                                                              Download                                                              |
 |:----------------:|:----------------------------------------------------------------------------------------------------------------------------------:|